95% of NJ towns surveyed breaking law on sick, vacation time payouts

 Officials who let the illegal payments continue should be held accountable, Walsh said.
 Misappropriating public funds can be a criminal offense, he said, especially if senior municipal employees are found to have enriched themselves through such violations.

-Walsh said municipal attorneys, CFOs, administrators and auditors in the 57 towns — and in any other towns found to be in violation — should be held accountable by the public for allowing misuse of taxpayer funds to continue.
+Walsh said municipal attorneys, chief financial officers, administrators and auditors in towns violating the law should be held accountable by the public for allowing misuse of taxpayer funds to continue.

 REPORTER: Michelle Brunetti Post